Floriannue/CORApy/readme_florian2.md

 - For testing plotting functions, save output as PNG and verify visually
 - Find root cause of errors by comparing against MATLAB source and `Cora2025.1.0_Manual.txt`
 - Verify accuracy by running the original MATLAB function and the Python translation and compare the results
+- **NEVER** modify tests to pass, only if you compared them against the MATLAB source code and Manual and they are wrong. the tests need to ensure the methodeS provide the same functionality as their matlab original

 ## Workflows